matveynator/chicha-timekeeper-v2/README.md

   -average
     	Calculate average results instead of minimal results.
   -average-duration duration
     	Duration to calculate average results.
-Results passed to reader during this duration will be calculated as average result. (default 1s)
+Any results provided to the reader within this duration will be computed as the average result. (default 1s)
-  -collector string
+  -db-path string
-    	Provide IP address and port to collect and parse data from RFID and timing readers. (default "0.0.0.0:4000") -db-path string
     	Provide path to writable directory to store database data. (default ".")
   -db-save-interval duration